sodaliterocks/sodalite/README.md

 1) If you haven't already, install an OSTree version of Fedora, such as [Fedora Silverblue](https://silverblue.fedoraproject.org/download).
 	* If you've never used OSTree or Fedora Silverblue before, **[read the docs](https://docs.fedoraproject.org/en-US/fedora-silverblue/)**.
 Get to know the OS, (try to) break it, reinstall it, repeat.
 	* Custom partitioning is unsupported but does work from experience.
 The installer is flaky however, and will often stumble on basic problems and giving you very little guidance on what went wrong.
-For example, `fedora` still being present in the EFI if leftover from a previous install &mdash; just delete the directory!
+For example, `fedora` still being present in the EFI partition if leftover from a previous install &mdash; just delete the directory!
 	* If you're feeling adventurous, install [Fedora IoT](https://getfedora.org/iot/) instead &mdash; it's OSTree too, plus the ISO is over half the size.
 2) Grab a coffee or carbonated beverage.
 Or beer.
 That works too.
 3) Run the `install.sh` script (as root), making sure you inspect it first: there might be spiders!
 	* If you haven't cloned the repository, you can also run `wget https://raw.githubusercontent.com/electricduck/sodalite/main/install.sh; chmod +x install.sh; sudo ./install.sh`, as mentioned in the Quickstart above.
 	* This script uses a remote repository and will not use the local build (that's coming soon™).
 	* Seriously though, take a look at what the script does: it's easy and you'll learn something.
 In a nutshell, it uses the repository located at `https://ostree.zio.sh/repo` (no GPG) and pulls `zio:fedora/<version>/<arch>/sodalite`.
-4) Reboot, and make sure you choose the correct OSTree deployment at the boot menu.
-Unless you've done anything weird it'll already be selected as the default option.
+4) Reboot when prompted.
+On reboot, make sure you choose the correct OSTree deployment at the boot menu (which should be the default option anyway).

 ### Post-install